- Solar advice hub

 This adds not only cost, but also the inconvenience of finding a reliable engineer to help you every time.

-In many cases, your energy bill savings and export income will exceed your fixed monthly payments, meaning the loan actually results in a net saving – an instant, clear return on your investment.
-To read all about Sunsave Plus customers who are saving money, check out our reviews page.
+In many cases, your combined energy bill savings and export income can exceed your fixed monthly payment, meaning the loan actually results in a net saving â an instant, clear return on your investment.Â

 Sunsave Plus will show on your credit history as a personal loan.
 To learn more, check out our FAQs.